 Opening: Oct.
 28 and Dec.
 28, 2020

 Circa Resort & Casino is the first ground-up resort development in downtown Las Vegas since 1980.
-The massive new property will occupy an entire block of Fremont Street Experience.
+The massive new property will occupy an entire block of the Fremont Street Experience.
 The land where Circa is being built used to be home to the Las Vegas Club Casino, Mermaids Casino and a variety of businesses like Glitter Gulch.

 Downtown Las Vegas casino developer Derek Stevens is the brains behind Circa.
 He also owns The D Las Vegas and Golden Gate casinos on Fremont Street.
 In fact, Circa is across the street from the Golden Gate.
 All three properties will be connected by the Club One rewards program.